Deborah Gordon

 Publications

-• No Standard Oil: Managing Abundant Petroleum in a Warming World (Oxford University Press: New York) 2021
+• No Standard Oil: Managing Abundant Petroleum in a Warming World, Oxford University Press, 2022 (Paperback edition with new Afterword, August 2025)

 Recent News